SPLASH-infrastructure/batch-transcoder/README.md

 in Transcodes.
 If the altered time is greater than `transcode_date`, or if `transcode_date` is null, then a transcode will be queued for execution.
 Once all transcodes have been identified, the transcodes are executed; upon the conclusion of each transcode, the `transcode_date` is updated.

-If, at the end of the transcode operation, there are any transcodes with NULL transcode_date values, then a warning is produced for each.
+If, at the end of the transcode operation, there are any transcodes with NULL transcode_date values, then a warning is produced for each

-Input and output paths are relative to the configuration fields `input_dir` and `output_dir`, respectively.

 ## Transcodes
 | Column | Type | Description |